weeeelye/ProofOfExistenceDappNoUport/README.md

 This is a proof of existence dapp.
 It uses the truffle box react-uport boiler plate.

-The web UI provides a way for the user to upload their document data (Hashes, and other data like file name, file data type) Although it can be done, it is not practical to code the contract to hash the data on chain, hence the file is hashed on the client (UI) side and uploaded to infura's IPFS
+The web UI provides a way for the user to upload their document data (Hashes, and other data like file name, file data type) Although it can be done, it is not practical to code the contract to hash the data on chain, hence the file is hashed on the client (UI) side and uploaded to infura's IPFS.
 A oracle service is run such that it will retrieve the file from the IPFS and hash the data.
 The function on the blockchain will compare the hash from the user's submitted hash and the hash that the oracle service provides and update the status on the blockchain.

 ## Getting Started